 It is possible, however, to develop more permanent symptoms if treatments are not administered immediately or are not aggressive enough.
 While such cases are rare, they are possible and should be considered.

 - Pnuemonia or other respiratory conditions

 - Heart conditions

-It should also be considered that unrelated ailments can become prevalent as a result of symptoms in their most severe state.
+It is important to also consider that unrelated ailments can become prevalent as a result of symptoms in their most severe state.
 Reports exist of GBS leading to respiratory failure, causing brain damage and epilepsy in some patients.
 Since the immune system is weak following treatment, there is also an increased risk for the development of other auto-immune disorders and viral infections.
 And, if joints become damaged, some patients may even develop irreparable, physical deformities.

-One must always seek medical attention immediately if they notice any significant changes in balance, coordination, or the ability to walk and/or move head and limbs, or if they experience pain, tingling, or numbness in the extremities.
-The earlier GBS is caught, the milder the symptoms, the quicker the recovery, and the greater the chance of a full recovery.
+The earlier GBS is caught, the milder the symptoms, the quicker the recovery and the greater the chance of a full recovery.
 Relapses are extremely rare, present in less than 10 percent of all cases.
-GBS is not genetic or contagious, although the exact origins and causes are unknown.
-GBS survivors recover with the ability to live happy and productive lives and without lingering complications that are severe enough to prevent working or raising a family.
+GBS is not genetic or contagious, although its exact origins and causes are unknown.
+Most GBS survivors recover with the ability to live happy and productive lives and without lingering complications that are severe enough to prevent working or raising a family.

 Many support groups exist to help sufferers manage the disease and to offer a wide-range of resources and emotional support.
-For more information about Guillain-Barre Syndrome, research, and support, visit the Guillain-Barre Syndrome Foundation International at gbs-cidp.org.
+For more information about Guillain-Barre Syndrome, research, and support, visit the Guillain-Barre Syndrome Foundation International.

 What questions do you still have about Guillain-Barre Syndrome?